 FYI, a much better optional (1366×768) IPS screen was available when ordering the X220 new, back then, but good luck to find one nowadays (I’m still looking).
 Also, one can find workarounds to install a FHD (1080) IPS panel on the X220, which would make this laptop amazing.
 Alas, it requires some light soldering, something that is out of my reach considering my very bad eyesight.
 But the fact that people have made such hacks possible tells a lot about what users are willing to do just to keep using them, even almost ten years later.

 Then, it’s old.
-Not because its CPU is too old to do anything.
-On the contrary, it performs surprisingly well, and I still have to find myself wishing it had more oumpf! to do what I ask it to do—I don’t do video editing or gaming.
-No, the laptop being old can be a problem if you need any modern ports.
+Not that it is a problem because of its CPU being to old.
+On the contrary, I still have to find myself wishing it had more oumpf! to do what I ask it to do.
+But it lacks any modern ports.
 Obviously, there is no USB-C/Thunderbolt, but there are no USB3 either (save on the X220 Core i7), no HDMI, not even DVI.
 It comes with plenty of ports, though: 4 USB 2 (3 on the X220), an Express Card slot (which gives access to optional USB3, btw), VGA, DisplayPort, a SD Card reader, eSata port, audio jack and a dock connector.

 And there are the speakers.
-Well, let’s not talk about them.
 It wouldn’t have any, it wouldn’t make the slightest difference: they’re worse than bad.
 Since I always use headphones, I don’t care.

 The good news is that, since it’s thick and very well built, it’s sturdy like a brick.
 I’ve dropped mine multiple times already without making any dent.

 So, this thick brick is not better than a Mac?